matteodem/meteor-boilerplate/GUIDE.md

 # Guide

-## Technologies used
+## What's in here?

-There's a good overview on the [boilerplate homepage](http://meteor-boilerplate.surge.sh/).
+Everything that's explained on the [boilerplate homepage](http://meteor-boilerplate.surge.sh/) and

+* Linting with eslint (`meteor npm run lint`)
+* Full-Stack Testing (`meteor npm run test`)
+* Continuous Integration with Travis

 ## Why this stack?

 I've tried to use technologies that have been helpful these past few years for projects that I've worked on.
 Here are some links that explain or explore technologies and approaches that can be used with this boilerplate.

 * [Rationalizing functional css](https://marcelosomers.com/writing/rationalizing-functional-css/) (with tachyons)
 * [An open letter regarding semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding) (standardjs has no semicolons)